 What Is Loft Insulation?

-Loft insulation is a thermal barrier that’s installed to minimise heat loss.
-It’s made of layers of insulating material that prevents heat from rising and escaping through your roof.
-Adequate insulation for a loft space comes in various forms, including rolls, spray foam, boards, and granules.
+Loft insulation is a thermal barrier that’s installed with the intention of retaining heat.
+It consists of layers of insulating material that prevent heat from rising through a property and escaping through the roof.
+Insulation for a loft space comes in various forms, including rolls, spray foam, boards, and granules.

 Benefits of Loft Insulation